 Derivative Valuations and Hedge Accounting - The Corporation has implemented a change to its internal control over financial reporting relating to derivative valuations and hedge accounting.
-Throughout the fourth quarter of 2016, the Corporation performed reviews to identify opportunities to improve the operation of its controls relating to derivative valuations and hedge accounting, and in the same quarter, the Corporation engaged an external service provider that specializes in derivative valuations and provides a Type 1 report in accordance with Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization (a "SOC1 Report") to provide applicable valuations for comparison to management's internal valuations and to assist with hedge documentation and technical assessments related to any significant changes to existing hedge relationships or new hedge relationships.
+Throughout the fourth quarter of

+2016, the Corporation performed reviews to identify opportunities to improve the operation of its controls relating to derivative valuations and hedge accounting.
+In the same quarter, the Corporation engaged an external service provider that specializes in derivative valuations and provides a Type 1 report in accordance with Statement on Standards for Attestation Engagements (SSAE) No. 16, Reporting on Controls at a Service Organization (a "SOC1 Report") to provide applicable valuations for comparison to management's internal valuations and to assist with hedge documentation and technical assessments related to any significant changes to existing hedge relationships or new hedge relationships.
 In the first quarter of 2017, management implemented additional internal controls in respect of hedge accounting and fully outsourced derivative valuations and aspects of hedge relationship assessments to the external provider, which will continue to provide a SOC1 Report.
-Testing of this internal control continued during the second quarter of 2017.
+Testing of this internal control continued during the second and third quarters of 2017.
 As a result of this continued testing and certain expected changes in the Corporation's ICFR environment prior to year-end, management will conclude as to the design and operational effectiveness relating to derivative valuations and hedge accounting when assessing the effectiveness of ICFR as at the end of 2017.

 Foreign Exchange Rate Information - The Corporation performed a review of the design and operation of its controls relating to foreign exchange rate information.
 The Corporation now obtains foreign exchange rate information from an additional reputable source to compare such information against that provided by its previous sole information source and is still in the process of developing an automated control to perform such comparisons in the future.
-No other changes to the design of this internal control were made in the second quarter of 2017, although testing continued.
-As a result of this continued testing and certain expected changes in the Corporation's ICFR environment prior to year-end, management will conclude as to the design and operational effectiveness relating to foreign exchange rate information when assessing the effectiveness of ICFR as at the end of 2017.
+No other changes to the design of this internal control were made in either the second or third quarter of 2017, although testing continued.
+As a result of this continued testing, management will conclude as to the design and operational effectiveness relating to foreign exchange rate information when assessing the effectiveness of ICFR as at the end of 2017.

 The Corporation is committed to maintaining a strong control environment and continuously monitors and assesses the same, including its DC&P and ICFR, in an effort to achieve this goal.
-The Audit Committee has directed management to continually develop and monitor detailed plans and timetables for the completion of testing of the remedial measures outlined above.
-In addition, under the direction of the Audit Committee, management will continue to review and make necessary changes to the overall design and test the operation of the Corporation's internal control environment.
+The Audit Committee of the Board (the "Audit Committee") has directed management to continually develop and monitor detailed plans and timetables for completing the testing of the remedial measures outlined above.
+In addition, under the Audit Committee's direction, management will continue to review and make necessary changes to the overall design and test the operation of the Corporation's internal control environment.

-As the Corporation implements these remediation efforts, and continues to evaluate and work to improve its ICFR, management may determine that additional steps or measures may be necessary to address and remediate the material weaknesses or determine to modify the remediation efforts described above.
-The Corporation cannot assure you that these remediation efforts will be successful or that its ICFR will be effective in accomplishing all control objectives all of the time.
+As the Corporation implements these remediation efforts and continues to evaluate and work to improve its ICFR, management may determine that additional steps or measures may be necessary to address and remediate the material weaknesses or determine to modify the remediation efforts described above.
+The Corporation cannot provide assurance that these remediation efforts will be successful or that its ICFR will be effective in accomplishing all control objectives all the time.
 Management will continue to assess the effectiveness of these internal controls in connection with its evaluations of the effectiveness of its ICFR at year end.